Single mothers are incredibly resilient. I should know, I was raised by one.

 3. I’m saving some money, but how much will I need?

-Tracking your true spend will help you clarify your reality and help you define your goal.
+Next step in preparing for home ownership is to track your true spend to help you clarify your reality and help you define your goal.
 That is, how much do I want to save and how much do I want to borrow.

 To figure out how much you can borrow, there are a raft of handy calculators online, including Bendigo Bank’s Home Loan Borrowing Calculator to understand how much a bank is likely to lend you and Loan Repayments Calculator, which will help you understand what your mortgage repayments, with interest, will be each month or fortnight.